November Birthstone: The Majestic Topaz and Citrine

 Taking Care of Topaz and Citrine

-Do not subject your citrine to intense heat or rapid temperature changes, as this may cause the stone to crack or break.
-Also, leave citrine jewelry safely before entering hot tubs, saunas, or other hot situations.
+Try not to subject your citrine to intense heat or rapid temperature changes since doing so may result in the stone getting cracked or broken.
+Leave citrine jewelry safely before entering hot tubs, saunas, or other hot situations.

 Bleach, perfume, and hairspray should be kept away from citrine; they can harm the stone's surface and make it lose its shine.
 Before using any treatments, remove your citrine jewelry to avoid damaging your skin.
-However, we recommend using only a soft-bristled brush and warm, soapy water to care for your citrine routinely.
-Clean it thoroughly before drying it with a gentle, lint-free towel.
+But we recommend that you only use a soft-bristled brush and warm, soapy water to take care of your citrine routinely.
+Clean it thoroughly before drying it with a gentle and lint-free towel.

 To prevent scuffs and damage, store your citrine apart from other jewelry.
 Use a soft purse or a jewelry box with separate sections to protect the stone.